 The programme provides a sound training in best practice methods of mainstream economics, combined with the opportunities of studying optional areas in depth, and of gradual transition to research.

 Either (i) an upper second class degree, primarily in Economics, from a UK university, or (ii) the equivalent from a non-UK university.
 The majority of students admitted to this programme have a first degree in Economics.
 However, we also admit those with a strong degree in mathematics, statistics, computing, engineering or the sciences who are very keen to study economics.

 There is further information on individual modules in the module list section.

 In addition students choose 30 credits of options from:

-Students may be allowed to take one or more of their optional units from the following modules in environmental economics offered by the Environment Department.
+Students may be allowed to take one optional unit in environmental economics offered by the Environment Department.
 Students wishing to do so must first ask their MSc Director and the Environment Department's MSc Director for permission, which is not automatic.